SciRuby/sciruby/README.md

 ## Description

-This gem acts as a meta gem which provides collects multiple [scientific gems](http://gems.sciruby.com), including numeric and visualization libraries.
+This gem acts as a meta gem which collects and provides multiple [scientific gems](http://gems.sciruby.com), including numeric and visualization libraries.

 ## Getting started